How to Help

 Raising awareness is a big part of fighting hunger, so help us get the word out there by lending your voice!
 Visit our statistics page to learn about poverty and hunger in New Hampshire so you can tell people about the issues facing our fellow New Hampshire residents.

 Plant a Row for the Hungry

 Started in 1995 by the Garden Writers Association (GWA), the Plant a Row (PAR) program has encouraged gardeners all over the country to plant an extra row of produce in their gardens to donate to local organizations seeking to alleviate hunger in their communities.
 Since its beginnings, over 16 million pounds of produce providing over 60 million meals have been donated by American gardeners.
 All this has been achieved without government subsidy or bureaucratic red tape – just people helping people.
 Learn more about the PAR program by visiting the GWA website.

 While we love having volunteers here at our warehouse, we recognize that some people interested in helping fight hunger in New Hampshire are located too far away to help us on site.
 However, the NH Food Bank distributes food to more than 400 agencies across the state, many of which could use your help too!
 If you are unable to travel to volunteer with us here in Manchester, consider donating your time to an agency in your area.
 For help finding a food pantry or soup kitchen near you, visit our agency listings.

 Sponsor a Mobile Food Pantry

 The NH Food Bank distributes food to agencies all over the state, but did you know we also do Mobile Food Pantries in locations around the state as well?
-The need for food is high right now and we don't always have the resources to meet the demand, but if you'd like to make an impact for the hungry in your community, contact Nancy at email@example.com for information about how to sponsor a Mobile Food Pantry in your area.
+The need for food is high right now and we don’t always have the resources to meet the demand.
+If you’d like to make an impact for the hungry in your community, contact Nancy at email@example.com for information about how to sponsor a Mobile Food Pantry in your area.